guidomitolo/futbolero_prode/README.md

 # futbolero
 ## prode

-A football/soccer web page based on python and flask, feeded by football-data.org API.
+learning to code a football/soccer gambling web page based on python and flask.
+This project could not be possible without the amazing football-data.org API aid.